malekbenz/malekbenz/_posts/2016-12-01-Step-by-Setp-create-first-angularjs-app -visual-studio.md

 In this post I am going to guide on how create your first angularjs application using visual studio.

-if you don't already have visual studio you can download free version of visual studio [https://www.visualstudio.com/vs/community/](https://www.visualstudio.com/vs/community/).
+if you don't already have visual studio you can download a free version of visual studio [https://www.visualstudio.com/vs/community/](https://www.visualstudio.com/vs/community/).

 ## What is Angularjs?